sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 - keeping procurement officers busy
 - hindering our ability to deliver high-quality IT solutions
-- barriers exist for small suppliers to access GC contract $
+- Supply arrangements are great but mostly for larger companies, those in the NCR and those who regularly get GC contracts.
+Barriers exist for small suppliers to access GC contract $.

 ---